Biomimetic antifouling coating: Chemical methods

-Various tannins (nonterpene), naturally synthesized by a variety of plants, are effective biocides when combined with copper and zinc salts.
-The tannins are able to flocculate with a variety of cations, which then exhibit antiseptic properties.
 The most effective natural biocide is 3,4-dihydroxybufa-20,22 dienolide, or bufalin (a steroid of toad poison from Bufo vulgaris), which is over 100 times more effective than TBT at preventing biofouling.
 Bufalin is however expensive.
 A few natural compounds with simpler synthetic routes, such as nicotinamide or 2,5,6-tribromo-1-methylgramine (from Zoobotryon pellucidum), have been incorporated into patented antifouling paints.

 A significant drawback to biomimetic chemical agents is their modest service life.
 Since the natural biocides must leach out of the coating to be effective, the rate of leaching is a key parameter.

 Where La is the fraction of the biocide actually released (typically around 0.7), a is the weight fraction of the active ingredient in the biocide, DFT is the dry film thickness, Wa is the concentration of the natural biocide in the wet paint, SPG is the specific gravity of the wet paint, and SVR is the percentage of dry paint to wet paint by volume.